 Some hotel advantages over Airbnb properties include easier reservation process, perceived safety and quality, consistent product, and hotel loyalty programs.
-People who prefer hotels like the familiarity, not being surprised, and those almighty travel points.
+People who prefer hotels over vacation rentals like the familiarity of hotels, not being surprised, and those almighty travel points.

 In this article I flip the script and present hotel advantages over Airbnb, why to choose a hotel instead of Airbnb, the benefits of going to a hotel—with some help from some hotel-loving friends.